chaos-polymtl/lethe/doc/source/examples/multiphysics/3d-dam-break/3d-dam-break.rst

    :align: center
    :name: Comparison of the water height at different position in the tank with the experimental data of MARIN

-As we can see, the general evolution of the height seems to follow the experimentation results.
+As we can see, the simulated general evolution of the height seems to follow the experimentation results.
 However, on all 4 subplots, we notice that the height is overestimated.
 We also notice a slight shift to the right for :math:`H2`,  :math:`H3`, and :math:`H4` evolutions.
 These observations may be explained by the "highly viscous air" (fluid 0) that acts as an obstacle to the free flow of the water.
 Additionally, fluid 1 representing the water is 1000 times more viscous than regular water.
-With these results, we can see that the model needs to be improved to be able to simulate with accuracy low-viscosity fluids such as air.
+With these results, we can see that the model needs to be improved to be able to accurately simulate low-viscosity fluids such as air.

 -----------
 References
 -----------

-.. _[1]:

-[1] Issa, R., & Violeau, D. (2006).
+`[1] <https://www.spheric-sph.org/tests/test-02>`_ Issa, R., & Violeau, D. (2006).
 Test-case 2, 3D dambreaking, Release 1.1.
-ERCOFTAC, SPH European Research Interest Community SIG, Électricité de France, Laboratoire National d’Hydraulique et Environnement. https://www.spheric-sph.org/tests/test-02
+ERCOFTAC, SPH European Research Interest Community SIG, Électricité de France, Laboratoire National d’Hydraulique et Environnement.